Skip to content

 What happens in the Validation step (V) of the ANVIL system?

-We build your prototype AI-accelerated, but with engineering discipline, and you test it early with real users.
-That validates your product in the market before you invest in the full build-out – on a foundation that survives the path into production, not on a throwaway prototype.
+The prototype is built AI-accelerated, but with engineering discipline, and you test it early with real users.
+That validates your product in the market before you invest in the full build-out – on a production-ready architecture you don't rebuild, not on a throwaway prototype.

 Is the result of validation already an MVP?